 3) Continue to use recycled R22 until 2020.

 READY TO BE DONE WITH IT?

-If you don’t want to stress about the hassle of your refrigerant being phased-out, or you don’t want to worry about the increasing costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call A1 Chesney Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioner, just in time for spring!
+If you don’t want to have to worry about the hassle of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call A1 Chesney Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioner, just in time for spring!